x3r-0n3/Portswigger-Labs/server-side-vulnerabilities/authentication.md

 ---

+# Changing user passwords Lab-12 — Notes

+---

+## 🔹 One-line summary
+Insecure password-change endpoints that accept a client-supplied username/userId or skip proper session checks allow an attacker to change another user’s password (account takeover) or bypass authentication controls.

+---

+## 🔹 What is this issue?
+Password-change endpoints should require a valid authenticated session and verify the current password belongs to the logged-in user (or use a server-bound reset token).
+When the server instead trusts a client-provided username/userId (hidden form field, JSON body, query), or fails to check session ownership, an attacker can submit requests that change someone else’s password.

+---

+## 🔹 Why this matters (real-world risk)
+- *Immediate account takeover* — attacker sets victim’s password and logs in.
+- *Lateral movement* — use compromised accounts to access further resources.
+- *Large-scale abuse* — if endpoint accepts arbitrary usernames, automation allows bulk takeover.
+- *Enumeration & chaining* — change endpoint errors/timing can leak valid usernames and feed brute-force or reset attacks.
+- *High impact* when admin accounts are affected (full system compromise).

+---

+## 🔹 High-value places to look
+- /change-password, /account/change-password, /user/settings/password
+- API endpoints: POST /api/users/{id}/password, PATCH /api/accounts
+- Profile update forms with hidden username/userId fields
+- Single-page-app XHR/Fetch endpoints that send userId in JSON
+- Reset flows that accept token on GET but don’t validate on POST
+- Admin panels that accept username to reset passwords

+---

+## 🔹 Common faulty implementations
+- Server uses client-supplied username/userId to identify target account.
+- No check that current_password belongs to the session user (session.user != target).
+- Password-change accepted without an authenticated session.
+- Distinct error messages or timing differences reveal valid users.
+- Rate-limiting applied per-IP only; bypassable with X-Forwarded-For or IP rotation.
+- Reset tokens not bound to user or not single-use.

+---

+## 🔹 How to test (hands-on checklist)
+1. *Crawl UI & capture baseline* — capture a legitimate password-change request (Proxy ON).
+2. *Inspect request body* — look for username, userId, id or other target fields.
+3. *Modify target* — in Repeater, change username=<your> → username=carlos while keeping your session cookie.
+Send.
+   - If success → immediate takeover.
+4. *Unauthenticated test* — remove Cookie header and resend the same request.
+If accepted → no auth required.
+5. *Error/enum checks* — compare responses for non-existent vs existent usernames (status, length, message).
+Use Intruder Grep-Extract for automation.
+6. *Timing checks* — long/slow responses may indicate DB lookup for valid username.
+Amplify/measure if needed.
+7. *Password policy* — try short, empty, or invalid passwords to see server-side validation.
+8. *Rate-limit & bypass* — test lockout, X-Forwarded-For, IP rotation, interleaving successful logins, threads=1 pitchfork/cluster bomb patterns.
+9. *Token flows* — capture reset GET → capture POST → try reusing token with different username in POST.
+10. *Record PoC* — raw request(s), response showing success, and a successful login as the target.

+---

+## 🔹 Lab / Repeater-ready template

+*Form-encoded vulnerable POST*
+http
+POST /change-password HTTP/1.1
+Host: example.com
+Content-Type: application/x-www-form-urlencoded
+Cookie: session=YOUR_SESSION_COOKIE

+username=carlos&current_password=whatever&new_password=P@ssw0rd123!&confirm_password=P@ssw0rd123!

 ## 🔹 Pentest checklist (copyable)
 1. Capture legitimate reset email & URL for wiener.
 2. Send modified POST /forgot-password with X-Forwarded-Host: <EXPLOIT_HOST> and username=carlos to Repeater.